ans-group/docs.ukfast.co.uk/source/FASTcloudbackup/Restoringfilesandfoldersfromabackup.md

 # Restoring files and folders from a backup

 Restoring from a backup is a simple process.
-Go to the files and/or folders you wish to restore as described in the [Managing Files and Folders](link) section.
+Find to the files and/or folders you wish to restore as described in the [Managing Files and Folders](link) section.
 Select the files or folders you wish to restore and click `Restore` at the top of the page.

 ![file options](files/file options.PNG)